gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 ## Advantage of Knowledge Transfer
 We saw how by clustering the features and then using pseudo-labels, we can bring the knowledge from any pretext task representations into a common reference model like AlexNet.

-As such, we can now easily compare different pretext task even if they are trained using different architectures and on different data domains.
+As such, we can now easily compare different pretext tasks even if they are trained using different architectures and on different data domains.
 This also allows us to improve self-supervised methods by using deep models and challenging pretext tasks.

 ## How well does this framework work?
 To evaluate the idea quantitatively, the authors set up an experiment as described below: